 The brand’s most visible cue — its leader- was actually faking it for the cameras.

 Later on, as I dug further, I admired him for the marketing and pricing genius he was.
 He had neatly packaged Yoga products, localized for various regions, at price points that will put consumer goods companies to shame.

 He was selling Yoga for the masses and ‘spiritual leader aura’ to the powers that he needed the attention of.
 He must have done well for himself.
 He now offers to mediate peace talks in Srilanka, run courses in terrorism-affected parts of the world, and regularly voices opinions on World Politics.
 He is building himself as ‘Global Soft Power’ scaling from a mere ‘Global Yoga Enterprise’.
 He knew the art of scaling.
 But behind all these, I doubted that the cult was nothing more than a camouflage to paint a ‘larger than life’ stature to feed the ambitions of the master.

 So you’d by now gather that the institution and the face had a brand image that I totally did not subscribe to.

-My conversation with Dr.Angela ended when I politely told her that I did not think high of her Guru and the pontification from people like her that he exults in.
-She did conclude with a check-list of reasons why she had picked on me (honesty, integrity among other virtues that she deciphered from my body language!), as a last ditch attempt to sign me up.
+My conversation with Dr.Angela ended when I politely told her that I did not think highly of her Guru and the pontification from people like her that he exults in.
+She did conclude with a checklist of reasons why she had picked on me (honesty, integrity among other virtues that she deciphered from my body language!), as a last-ditch attempt to sign me up.

 Why do some organizations, sell like there is no limit?
-Why do people buy Apple, in spite of it failing in what it is supposed to do well (Ask why the chargers’ center of gravity is so oddly positioned that the chargers fall out of the socket)?
+Why do people buy Apple, in spite of it failing in what it is supposed to do well (Ask why a charger's center of gravity is so oddly positioned that the charger falls out of the socket)?